 Digital Assistant space is becoming more competitive – Now Apple has also made its way that could take on Amazon’s Echo.
-According to some reports Apple is developing a brand new language API that could power the upcoming Echo-Competitor and Google Home.
+According to some reports, Apple is developing a brand new language API that could power the upcoming Echo-Competitor and Google Home.

-Apple users are well aware with digital assistant through Siri, a voice enabled computer program works as an intelligent personal assistant and knowledge navigator built-in iOS devices.
-The camera in Echo product seems a next generation language API could further improve the product and which interact with the device via an enhanced version of Siri.
+Apple users are well aware with a digital assistant through Siri, a voice-enabled computer program works as an intelligent personal assistant and knowledge navigator built-in iOS devices.
+The camera in Echo product seems a next-generation language API could further improve the product and which interact with the device via an enhanced version of Siri.

-It was in talks that Apple is planning to capture digital assistant market since it acquired VocalIQ in October 2015, a UK-based startup for researching the natural language, belief tracking, decision making and message generation.
+It was in talks that Apple is planning to capture digital assistant market since it acquired VocalIQ in October 2015, a UK-based startup for researching the natural language, belief tracking, decision making, and message generation.
 Apple hoped to use this technology in car project, codenamed “Titan” and might introduce the API in its Echo competitor.

 Since there is no official confirmation from Apple we need to wait until Apple’s reported plan to launch the product either later this year or at some point next year.